How do you worship?

 The Eucharist, a word that means “thanksgiving”, has two major parts, the liturgy of the Word and the liturgy of Communion.
 One might go so far as to call them two “acts” in a drama with each participant playing their vital role.
 In the first act we are reminded of our place in God’s story as the scriptures are read, a sermon is preached, prayers are said together, and as we offer a common confession and are reminded of God’s forgiveness.
 In the second act we experience afresh God’s acts of redemption as we see the bread broken and the wine poured out and share in these elemental representations of God’s presence with us.
 Finally, we are sent out bearing that presence and our common story to the world.

 At 8:00 a.m. there’s a quiet, contemplative Eucharist in English without music.

-At 9:00 a.m., our family-friendly Choral Eucharist brings us great music and challenging preaching.
+At 9:00 a.m., our family-friendly Choral Eucharist in English brings us great music and challenging preaching.
 A concurrent Children’s Chapel allows our littlest members to hear the Gospel in an age-appropriate way, to sing and dance and wiggle.
 For now, we are offering Children’s Chapel outdoors on the 2nd and 4th Sunday of each month (starting in September 2021.)

 The 11:15 a.m.
-Choral Eucharist is a more formal service, with great music and pageantry and traditional language during the seasons of Advent, Christmas, Lent, and Easter.
+Choral Eucharist in English is a more formal service, with great music and pageantry and traditional language during the seasons of Advent, Christmas, Lent, and Easter.
 People of all ages are welcome.

 The 8:00 a.m. lasts about 40 minutes, the 9:00 runs about an hour, and the 11:15 services last about an hour and ten minutes.

-On Sundays there’s free parking on Wisconsin Avenue, Garfield Street, the side streets and in the Cathedral garage.
+On Sundays free parking is available on Wisconsin Avenue, Garfield Street, the side streets and in the Cathedral garage.
 There are two handicapped spaces on the road that runs on the south side of the church, opposite the entrance ramp.
 Parking is also available on Sundays in the lot below the Cathedral.
 Just drive under the lychgate (the entrance to St. Alban's from Wisconsin Avenue) and keep going down the hill on Pilgrim Road.